bignya23/WasteDetection/README.md

-# Garbage Classification using YOLOv5
+# Waste Classification using YOLOv5

 This project focuses on object detection and classification of various types of waste using the YOLOv5 model.
 The model has been trained on a custom dataset to detect and classify different types of garbage, enabling efficient waste management and recycling.